Frequently Asked Questions

 Specimens are produced by self-masturbation in private collection rooms.
 Literature is provided for donors.
 Donors are always welcome to bring personal laptops or music players with headphones.
 Most facilities offer a television and videos in at least one of the donor rooms.

-All of our donors sign a donor agreement, a legal document, waiving all parental rights and responsibilities to children conceived from their sperm.
+Our donors sign a donor agreement, a legal document, waiving all parental rights and responsibilities to children conceived from their sperm.
 By signing, donors assume no responsibility or liability for any offspring conceived through donor semen; donors will have no rights to any offspring conceived.

 Our testing is not a reflection of whether or not you can have a child, but rather whether your specimen can withstand our processing procedures.
 In order to provide the best quality product to clients, we need men who produce high quality sperm.
 Men who fall into the normal range typically do not make it into our program.
 If we see anything that may impact an applicant’s ability to conceive children when we are performing our evaluation, we immediately notify him and refer him to a specialist.